qiwww/slate/source/index.html.md

   returns weasis measurement object
 </aside>

-> An example of return object has JSON structure as:
+> An example of a return object has JSON structure as:

 ```json
 {